Working With New Zealand Businesses Since 1908

 Over the decades, Brown Brothers Engineers NZ has grown and thrived, playing a leading role in the NZ pump industry and is the New Zealand distributor for many of the world's leading pump manufacturers.

-Today the Pumps Group employs 150 people in 13 locations throughout Australia and New Zealand.
+Today collectively the Pumps Group employs over 125 people in 13 locations throughout Australia and New Zealand.
 The business continues to evolve in response to the ever changing needs of a varied and growing market.

 Pumps are an often hidden but vital part of modern society.
 They supply water for agricultural and domestic use, as well as performing pivotal roles in manufacturing and industrial processes and for potable water supplies and sewage treatment schemes.